Chromium(VI) oxide peroxide

 Chromium(VI) oxide peroxide is a chemical compound with the chemical formula CrO(O2)2.
 The name "chromium(VI) oxide peroxide" is also given to a collection of chromium coordination complexes.
 They have the formula CrO(O2)2L where L is a ligand.
 These species are dark blue and often labile.
-They all feature oxo ligand and two peroxo ligands, with the remaining coordination sites occupied by water, hydroxide, diethyl ether, pyridine, or other Lewis bases.
+They all feature one oxo ligand and two peroxo ligands, with the remaining coordination sites occupied by water, hydroxide, diethyl ether, pyridine, or other Lewis bases.

 Preparation and properties

 Structure of CrO(O2)2(pyridine).
 Hydrogen atoms bonded to carbon atoms are omitted.
 Color code: Cr = gray, C= black, H = white, O= red, N = blue.